jdersch/PERQemu/PERQemu/Readme.txt

 - Ethernet.
 In development!
 [See above]

-- Option boards:  Canon laser, 3Mbit Ethernet.
+- Option boards:  3Mbit Ethernet.
 On the list.

 - PERQLink.
 Unimplemented other than a stub that tells the microcode that there's nothing connected to it.